 1. This NSF-BSF program is not a "special" program with the NSF setting aside money for potential grants.
-Rather, it is an integral part of the regular NSF core programs in these discipline, with no "special" funds.
+Rather, it is an integral part of the regular NSF core programs in this discipline, with no "special" funds.
 Clear understanding of it by the U.S. partner is essential before embarking on proposal writing.

-Synopsis of Program:
+Program Areas: